 Check with the college about specific requirements and/or recommendations for computer specifications.
 They know what has worked best in the past, and what they are able to support.
 Consider their suggestions carefully.
 Some colleges may have a plan that provides a discount on computers purchased through them.
-Your student should also investigate whether the college supports both Mac and Windows operating systems before she makes a final choice.
+Your student should also investigate whether the college supports both Mac and Windows operating systems before they make a final choice.

-If your student has questions once she arrives on campus, the campus computer center or technology center is a wonderful resource.
+If your student has questions once they arrive on campus, the campus computer center or technology center is a wonderful resource.
 They can answer questions and often help with minor repairs or problems.
 It is one of the places on campus that your student should locate early.

 This list is certainly not intended to be either comprehensive or technical.
 It is intended to help you help your student think about their technology needs.
 It is important to remember, too, that your student may not need everything immediately.
 They may want to arrive at school with the basics and then see what they feel is missing.
 College bookstores are often well stocked, there are probably computer stores close by, and holidays will be arriving in a few months.
 As your student completes their work during the first few weeks, they can think about what is, or is not, working for their computer needs.